liekebpsv/8DM20/README.md

 ## Task

 Train a generative model to create synthetic images and investigate whether the use of these images improves the training of the segmentation model.
+(Think of a suitable metric to compare segmentation performance with and without synthetic data).

 ## Practical aspects